JulianG/juliangaramendy.dev/content/blog/testing-opinions/index.md

 }
 ```

 This component renders other banana-related components.
-In this example they are all very simple, but let's imagine there's a reason for these to be different.
+In this example, they are all very simple, but let's imagine there's a reason for these to be different.

 ```js
 export function BananaType({ type }) {